 What to do when your kids won’t talk with you

-Some of you have told me stories about your child refusing to talk about sex.
+Some of you have told me stories about your kids refusing to talk about sex.
 Hands over ears, fleeing the room, slamming the door.

-I’ve been asked, “What should I do when my child flat out refuse to talk?”
+I’ve been asked, “What should I do when my kids flat out refuse to talk?”